Fried Modak Recipe

 Grease the rolling board

 9. Roll to a chapathi that is neither thin or thick.
-If you make them too thin the covering may break while frying, if it is made to very thick they may not turn out crisp.
-With the help of a lid with sharp edges, cut to roundels or puris.
+If you make them too thin the covering may break while frying, if it is very thick they won’t be crisp.
+With the help of a lid or a cookie cutter, cut to roundels or puris.

 puris for fried modak recipe